sebcampos/HomeSecurityCamera/http_server_module/README.md

 ![static_dir](../static/static_dir.png)

+Next part in the setting.py that needs to be defined is the static directory.
+This is where we will hold all of our Javascript, Css and images
+I am keeping mine in the directory holding the setting.py file feel free to do the same.
+I am also leaving the static url as static.

 This is the django server structure with the and implemented tf object detection model and web interface. inside of the Administrator/VideoCameraManager app you will find a folder called `stream` This is a python module to manage our object detection and streaming.